mchung94/solitaire-player/README.md

 - Can solve a deck of cards you give it, printing the solutions without automatically playing anything.

 ### Performance
+The following performance measurements were done on an Intel i7-4770k CPU (3.5GHz, 3.9GHz max) running Windows 10.

 #### Board Challenges
 Here are timings for clearing the board on 1500 random decks of cards.
-502 of them have no possible way to clear the board.
+502 of them have no possible way to clear the board and the timing measurement is how long the program takes to find out there's no solution.

 | Decks                | Mean (ms) | Median (ms) | Maximum (ms) | Total (hrs:min:sec) |
 |:-------------------- | ---------:| -----------:| ------------:| -------------------:|